 The full glossary for this subject area can be found in the Washington State Learning Standards: The Arts Learning Standards: Dance by Grade Level (2017).

 Additional Vocabulary

-The following vocabulary terms are also useful for this assessment.
+The following vocabulary terms, drawn from the glossary of visual arts, are also useful for this assessment.